 Skip to content

-As is stated in the course prerequisites at the announcement web page.
-We expect participants to have a basic understanding of working with the command line on UNIX-based systems.
+As stated in the course prerequisites at the announcement web page, we expect participants to have a basic understanding of working with the command line on UNIX-based systems.
 You can test your UNIX skills with a quiz here.
 If you don’t have experience with UNIX command line, or if you’re unsure whether you meet the prerequisites, follow our online UNIX tutorial.

 Software